dzufferey/dzufferey.github.io/concurrency_theory_2017/notes_1.md

 As Paths in graphs:
 - Safety is reachability: path from the initial state to an error state.
-- Eventuality is nested reachability: lasso path with the stem starting at the initial state and the loop does not go to any "progress" state.
+- Eventuality is nested reachability: lasso path with the stem starting at the initial state and the loop does not go to any "progress" state where the progress state are the states that should eventually happen.

 As automata construction:
 - language inclusion: `A ⊆ B` reduces to `A ∩ ¬B = ∅`, or `A ⊗ ¬B = ∅` if the alphabet are different.